A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Experiments

-Fig. \ref{fig:mtm_cvx_test} and \ref{fig:psm_cvx_test} show the comparison of the measured motor torque and predicted motor torque on the test trajectories using the identified dynamic parameters for the MTM and PSM, respectively.
+Fig. \ref{fig:mtm_cvx_test} and \ref{fig:psm_cvx_test} show the comparison of the measured and predicted torques on the test trajectories for the MTM and PSM, respectively.
 The relative prediction error of each motor joint is shown in Table \ref{table:relative_predict_error}.
+The suffixes, -F and -Y, represent the modeling from \cite{fontanelli2017modelling} and our work, respectively.

-The maximum relative prediction error of the MTM occurs on motor joint 7, which is $34.0\%$.
-The relative prediction error of the first three motor joints is less than $16.3\%$, which correspond to the Cartesian motion and most of the link inertia of the MTM.
-The large backlash caused by the gearboxes and the small link inertia of the last four joints make it hard to identify their dynamic parameters accurately.
-Hence, the relative prediction error of the last four motor joints is relatively higher.
-The overall identification performance of the MTM is better than \cite{fontanelli2017modelling}, in which the largest relative prediction error is $43.5\%$ for all the joints and $39.1\%$ for the first three joints.
+For our proposed approach, the relative prediction errors of the first three motor joints of the MTM are less than $17.0\%$, which correspond to the Cartesian motion and most of the link inertia of the MTM.
+The large backlash from gearboxes and small link inertia of the last four joints make it hard to identify their dynamic parameters accurately.
+Hence, the relative prediction errors of the last four motor joints are relatively higher.
+Compared to the method from \cite{fontanelli2017modelling}, our proposed approach achieves better overall identification performance.
+Particularly, incorporating the modeling of the nonlinear friction on joint 4 and the spring on joint 5 improves the identification performance for joints 4 and 5, significantly.

-The maximum relative prediction error of the PSM occurs on motor joint 7, which is $26.5\%$.
-The relative prediction error of the first three motor joints is less than $18.9\%$, which correspond to the Cartesian motion and most of the link inertia of the arm.
-The relative prediction error of the last four motor joints is relatively larger since they are only modeled with motor inertia and frictions and the magnitudes of the joint torques are very small.
-The overall identification performance of the PSM is also better than \cite{fontanelli2017modelling}, in which the largest relative prediction error is $45.3\%$ for all the joints and $31.6\%$ for the first three joints.
+For our proposed approach, the relative prediction error of the first three motor joints of the PSM is less than $19.1\%$, which correspond to the Cartesian motion and most of the link inertia of the arm.
+The relative prediction errors of the last four motor joints are relatively larger since they are only modeled with motor inertia and frictions, and the magnitudes of the joint torques are very small.
+Compared to the method from \cite{fontanelli2017modelling}, our proposed approach achieves similar identification performance for the first three joints while much better performance for the last four joints.
+This improvement is owed to the modeling of friction offset (see joints 4 and 5 in Fig. \ref{fig:psm_cvx_test}) and motor inertia.